idelbrid/databases_kpop/README.md

 	* Uses **dbsetup.php**
 	* Sends form to **song-show.php**
 	* Must have album and artist existing already
+* **song-update.php** - a page for updating song entities in the DB.
+Upon submission of the form, goes to **song-show.php**
+	* Cannot alter song name, album, or artist.
+Changing the key would blow things up, unless using update CASCADE
 * **likes-list.php** - a page for listing all those who like a song.
 	* Uses **dbsetup.php**